Japanese car culture never ceases to amaze us; the variety, creativity, and craziness — all of it.

 This involves a lot more than just exhaust system upgrades and aftermarket suspension; these guys go all out.

 We’re talking massive turbos, engine swaps, custom made suspension components, and roll cages.
-Some vans even get rid of their windows and rear windshield to try and shave a few milliseconds off their lap times.
+Some vans even get rid of their windows and rear windshields to try and shave a few milliseconds off their lap times.

 This meant the chassis could take the beating, and the only parts that needed significant adjustments were the suspension components.